zopefoundation/developer_docs/source/noncommitter-bzr.rst

 After pushing your branch, you can include its URL in an e-mail you send to the maintainer, requesting a merge of your branch.
-You can also link your branch to a Launchpad issue, as well as using Launchpad's "merge request" feature to alert the mainatiner(s) that your branch is ready to merge.
+You can also link your branch to a Launchpad issue, as well as using Launchpad's "merge request" feature to alert the maintainer(s) that your branch is ready to merge.